apostrophecms/docs/docs/reference/modules/log.md

 </AposCodeBlock>

 ### `messageAs`
-Some 3rd-party logging packages require an object for each log event.
+Some third-party logging packages require an object for each log event.
 Setting the `messageAs` option to a string will convert the returned log notification from a string plus an object to an object only.
 The value of this option will be used as a key in the new object and the notification string will be added as value.

 For example:
 ``` javascript